cisagov/ScubaGoggles/baselines/Google Meet Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

 #### GWS.MEET.1.1v0.1
-Meeting access SHALL be restricted to users signed in with a Google Account or Dialing in using a phone.
+Meeting access SHOULD be restricted to users signed in with a Google Account or Dialing in using a phone.

 - Rationale
   - This protects against unauthorized access to a Google meeting and helps ensures the user has been authenticated prior to joining.
-- Last Modified: June 29, 2023
+- Last Modified: February 20, 2024
+- Notes
+  - There is a related configuration option shown to the meeting organizer within Google Meet itself, called "Meeting access type."
+The setting in the admin center restricts at the org-level the types of users able to join meetings.
+The setting shown to the meeting organizer allows the organizer to specify who, of those permitted to join meetings by the org-wide setting, must ask to join their meeting.
+This baseline only provides guidance on the org-wide setting; the per-meeting setting MAY be set as each agency sees fit.

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)